lfit/releng-docs/docs/jenkins-sandbox.rst

 .. code-block:: bash

-   jenkins-jobs delete jjb/ <job-name>
+   jenkins-jobs delete -j jjb/ <job-name>

 For Example:

 .. code-block:: bash

-   jenkins-jobs delete jjb/ ci-management-jjb-merge
+   jenkins-jobs delete -j jjb/ ci-management-jjb-merge

 You can also delete the job from the UI options in Jenkins Sandbox.